-NEW YEAR – HEALTHY YOU!
+NEW YEAR – HEALTHY YOU for 2021!

 Your personal resolutions are focused on your own specific life and ideally are both visionary and practical, specific and achievable.
 Consider these tips, which cover a wide array of life activities, and of course, add some of your own!
 Of course, be aware of the Covid concerns and general close contact with others.
 Let’s all also pray that this world-wide chaos heals more smoothly.
 We will get through this!

-10 Health Resolutions for the New Year
+10 Health Resolutions for 2021

 1. Life Plan: Make caring for your health a priority in your life.
 I do!
 My other top priorities are caring for others in my world and doing a quality job in my work.
 Consider what your life priorities are.

 3. Personal Habits: Identify 3-4 nutrition habits you want to change or maintain this year.
-Since I have struggled with my own weight (because I just love food), here are my personal nutrition resolutions:
+Since I have struggled with my own weight (because I just love food), here are my own personal nutrition resolutions:

-* I drink plenty of good, clean water, at least two quarts daily.
+- I drink plenty of good, clean water, at least two quarts daily.

-* I focus my diet around vegetables, which are nutritious and low in calories.
+- I focus my diet around vegetables, which are nutritious and low in calories.

-* I chew my food well.
-By eating more slowly, I feel more satisfied and nourished with less food ,and experience better digestion.
+- I chew my food well.
+By eating more slowly, I feel more satisfied and nourished with less food and experience better digestion.

-*after nightfall, I eat minimally, or not at all, and ideally eat my main nutritious meals at breakfast, at midday, or by 6pm.
+- I eat minimally, or not at all, after nightfall and ideally eat my main nutritious meals at breakfast, at midday, or by 6pm.

-What are your best health approaches?
+- What are your best health approaches?
 Most likely you have a keen sense of what keeps you going and know what triggers you.
 Start there!

 4. Fitness: Find and maintain the right exercise program for your body to stay (or get) fit and trim, and stick with it to promote flexibility, strength, and endurance for life.
 What’s your best workout plan?